amritrai2401/VideoStudies/README.md

-To make studies more interesting I devloped a web app in which study related videos are posted by the authorized persons(having the username & password of database) using any http client(eg:reqbin,postman💛💛

-The students can message their doubts in doubt section & get it resolved.💬💬💬💬
+A (MERN stack) web app in which tutorial videos are posted by authorized persons(having the username & password of the database), students can clear doubts in doubts section & also like the tutorial.

-They can like the video so that other students know about the videos that are liked more by students.🧡🧡
+• Frontend = React app (deployed on Firebase)

+• Backend = Express app(deployed on Heroku)

+• Database = Mongodb(nosql schemaless)

+• Used reqbin for api testing and sending post requests.

 ![visualstudiess](https://user-images.githubusercontent.com/86003701/137584673-6f5e00d7-db7d-4868-99c5-897c09bc0135.jpg)